Shop ‘til snow drops at Montréal’s holiday markets

 Welcome to family fest!
 Marché nënë, a market dedicated to goods for the whole family, brings together over 30 designers who create a range of kid-friendly gear, from clothes to toys.
 There are also tons of free workshops for kids happening over the weekend, as well as a café on the spot, storytelling hours and film screenings.

-An indie fair like no other, Expozine is an ode to the printed page that unites hundreds of tables full of zines, comics, novels, poems, postcards and posters by publishers including Drawn + Quarterly, Conundrum Press, Véhicle Press and Oie de Cravan.
+An indie fair like no other, Expozine is an ode to the printed page that unites hundreds of tables full of zines, comics, novels, poems, postcards and posters by publishers including Drawn & Quarterly, Conundrum Press, Véhicule Press and L'Oie de Cravan.
 So many gift ideas!

-November 25 to December 4, 2017
+November 28 to December 2, 2018

 The Nutcracker Market

-November 30 to December 10, 2017
+November 29 to December 9, 2018

-November 29 to December 3, 2017
+November 30 to December 2, 2018

-Le Grand Marché de Noël de Montréal
+Le Marché de Lëon

-December 1 to 24, 2017
+December 1 to 24, 2018

-Marché Artisanal de Montréal
+Marché Artisanal Montréal

 Etsy Montréal Holiday Market

 Etsy is a global point of reference for all things craft, so you KNOW their holiday market will have something for absolutely everyone.
-See what over 100 of Montréal’s most creative makers have been up to since last year at Théâtre Denise Pelletier in the Hochelaga-Maisonneuve, in the east end of town.
+See what over 100 of Montréal’s most creative makers have been up to since last year at Théâtre Denise Pelletier in the Hochelaga-Maisonneuve neighborhood, in the east end of town.

-December 21, 2017 to January 1, 2018
+December 20 to 31, 2018

 Isa Tousignant, blogger

-Isa Tousignant is an art and lifestyle writer based out of Montréal’s ecclectic Park Ex neighbourhood.
+Isa Tousignant is an art and lifestyle writer based out of Montréal’s eclectic Park Ex neighbourhood.
 She is Contributing Editor for Canadian Art magazine and freelances full-time for a wide variety of magazines and brands.
 She’s also a jewellery designer and passionate about animal costumes and their role in contemporary art.